one-among-us/data/people/Mizuki_Yuuki/page.en.md

 I regret not taking more photos of them.
 Their smile and sincere friendship will always be unforgettable.

-I hope they have found a world free of pain, a future full of color.
+I hope they have found a world free of pain, a future full of colour.

 <PhotoScroll photos={[ '${path}/photos/photo1.jpg', '${path}/photos/photo2.jpg', '${path}/photos/photo3.jpg', '${path}/photos/photo4.jpg', '${path}/photos/photo5.jpg', '${path}/photos/photo6.jpg', ]}/>